enyineer/twitch-api-proxy/README.md

 Do not add any extra headers (eg. `Authorization` or `Client-Id`).
 All headers sent with your request will be removed.
 All Methods other than `GET` will automatically get the `Content-Type: application/json` header.

-## Reset twitch-api
+## Reset twitch-api-proxy

-If you need to reset your config for twitch-api for any reason, go to your Users Home Directory and then `.config/twitch-api/`.
-There is a config.json file - if you delete it an then re-run twitch-api, it will ask for your Credentials like on first run.
+If you need to reset your config for twitch-api-proxy for any reason, go to your Users Home Directory and then `.config/twitch-api-proxy/`.
+There is a `config.json` file - if you delete it an then re-run twitch-api-proxy, it will ask for your Credentials like on first run.

 If you have any other problems, please make sure to create an Issue including your `twitch-api-proxy.log` file.